Lisa J. Olin

 Founder, Owner & Cake Lover

 Born and raised in New York, Lisa moved to Los Angeles after college to begin her career in the entertainment industry.
 After working with producer David Kirschner on the film Child’s Play and then producer Hawk Koch on Wayne’s World 2, Losing Isaiah and Primal Fear, Lisa partnered with actor/director Jonathan Frakes and together they executive produced the hit series, Roswell and TV movie, Dying to Live.
 After fulfilling her dream of becoming a Producer in the film and television industry, Lisa decided to utilize her producing skills and start a new business of her own.

 Having a lifelong passion for cake and snack treats, Lisa set about to create a unique bakery where everyone’s cake craving could be satisfied (even the picky eaters!).
 Being an expert on cake eating, but not about baking cake, she set out to hire a pastry chef who shared her love of cake and then met Elizabeth Belkind.

-Cake Monkey has grown from a tiny custom order business operating out of Lisa’s home kitchen to a thriving wholesale business, a 6,000 square foot production facility and two retail storefronts.
+Cake Monkey has grown from a tiny custom order business operating out of Lisa’s home kitchen to a thriving wholesale business, a 6,000 square foot production facility and a successful retail storefront.
 Cake Monkey is the fruition of Lisa’s skills and passion!